consilex200/consilex200/README.md

 # About me

-- 🔭 I’m currently working as a Middleware & Platform Engineer and have over 15+ years experience.
+- 🔭 I am Web, Middleware, and Platform Engineer with over 15 years experience working on large infrastructure projects.
+- 🛠  Extensive experience working with web infrastructure technologies (web servers, proxies, application servers).
-- 🌱 I’m currently improving my skills across the whole of DevOps and web development.
+- 🌱 I’m currently improving my skills across the whole of DevOps, Python coding and web development.
 - 🚀 Will provide more later.